emqx/emqx-docs/en_US/data-integration/data-bridge-opents.md

 ## Create a Rule with OpenTSDB Sink

-This section demonstrates how to create a rule in the Dashboard to process messages from the source MQTT topic `t/#`  and save the processed data to OpenTSDB through an action with configured Sink.
+This section demonstrates how to create a rule in the Dashboard for processing messages from the source MQTT topic `t/#`, and saving the processed data to OpenTSDB via a configured Sink.

 1. Go to EMQX Dashboard, and click **Integration** -> **Rules**.